harikc456/Faster-Spectral-Clustering-For-Database-Analysis/README.md

 A Spectral Custering with Ng-Jordan-Weiss Algorithm and Linear Time k-Means Clustering is implemented to cluster the database based on the centraility.

-The ideas implemented on the above codes from the paper
+The ideas implemented this project is from the below papers

 * Laplacian centrality: A new centrality measure for weighted networks
   - https://www.sciencedirect.com/science/article/pii/S0020025511006761